 Located in the island’s largest town of Lanakel, the Lenakel Fresh Produce Market is a real hub of island life and the perfect place to haggle for some fresh island fruit.
 There is also a range of handcrafted items on sale here, setting you back only a few hundred Vanuatu Vatus.

 The haggling is warm, cheeky and a little shy.
-A much less harsh environment than similar fresh produce markets that I visited in parts of Papua New Guinea.
+A much less harsh environment than similar fresh produce markets that I visited while backpacking in Papua New Guinea.

 As a tropical island, Tanna has no shortage of beautiful beaches, but the east coast Louniel Beach has to be one of its best.
-With crystal clear waters and stretches of black sand, a beach day here is one you won’t be in a hurry to forget.
+With crystal clear waters and stretches of black sand, don’t forget to bring those flip-flops as the ground can become unbearably hot to walk on barefoot.

 The Tafutuna Cultural Experience opens the door to Tanna island life and history, immersing you wholeheartedly with the tribe’s people.
 Started as a grassroots business run by young people, this is the perfect way to give back to the island that has given its tourists so much.